ARD Site Diary (2025)

 There had been some collapse over winter of the loose material in the side wall of the trench.
 A decision was made therefore to remove this and more of the loose rock fill inside the feature to see if we could get any more information.
 With nothing further forthcoming, this feature still remains a mystery.

-John worked on a newly exposed area to the SW of the octagonal feature (F4).
+John worked on a newly exposed area to the SW of the clay-lined pit feature (F4).
 Last time out Chris had detected a small group of stones in the SE corner embedded in the mottled clay layer.
 There was also the suggestion of burning and fleck of cremated bone in the area and John was able to open up more of the area, but wasn’t able to detect if the stones were lying in a pit or not (more work to be done – it was labelled F18 just in case).

 Chris continued working on the NE side of our first urn (F1) looking for its wall on that side.
 His work created quite a hole on that side but so far failed to find the wall.
 This is very strange as the usual stratigraphy, i.e. burnt layer, could still be seen in the section going under the rim of the pot.